bennettscience/canvaslms-scripts/README.md

 Because dummy students don't have emails, they can't accept course invitations.
 This script will enroll students (users) into any course without sending a confirmation or requiring them to accept an invitation.

+#### score_all_submissions

+This will fill in a score for an assignment if a submission is present.
+This is helpful if you want to give credit for completion without having to load the gradebook or go through the SpeedGrader.